• Skip to primary navigation

 Pro Tips

-• This kulthi dal does not have the same thickness as some of the other lentils.
-If you want your dal to be thicker consistency, blend 2-3 tablespoons cooked dal into a paste and add it to your dal.
+• This kulthi dal is not as thick as some of the other lentils.
+If you want your dal to be thicker, blend 2-3 tablespoons cooked dal into a paste and add it to your dal.
 It will thicken the dal.

 • Adjust spices as you want.
 Always season and taste.